CogStack/CogStack-NiFi/docs/deploy/services.md

 **Important**
 Please note that for the demonstration purposes SSL encryption has been disabled in Elasticsearch and Kibana.
-For enabling it and generating self-signed certificates please refer directly to the `services.yml` file and [README](../security/README.md) in `security` directory.
+For enabling it and generating self-signed certificates please refer directly to the `services.yml` file and [security.md](../security.md) in `docs` directory.
 The security aspects are covered expensively in [the official OpenSearch for Elasticsearch documentation](https://opensearch.org/).